 Painting garden furniture

-If the aim is to paint your garden furniture, its worth mentioning that many wood preservatives contain a small amount of wax to provide some limited weather resistance and prevent water from penetrating into the timber.
+If the aim is to coat your garden furniture with a water-based paint or wood stain, its worth mentioning that many wood preservatives contain a small amount of wax.
+This provides some limited weather resistance and prevents water from penetrating into the timber.
 Many exterior wood paints and garden furniture paints are water-based and as a result, are not suitable for painting over a preservative that contains wax, oil or silicon.
 If garden furniture is to be painted, always get a preservative that does not contain wax, oil or silicon.

 Recommended preservatives suitable for water-based top-coats